syrac-org/syrac-docs/src/en/rules.md

 - optimized task distance between SSS and ESS must be between 5km and 500km

 In order to prevent spam, free users can create a maximum of 10 tasks per 24-hour window.

+### Deleting tasks

+You can only delete the tasks you created, and which have not been completed yet.
+As soon as someone (including you) completes a given task, it becomes part Syrac's permanent task pool.

+If you were the first one to complete a task which was deleted, feel free to re-create the task yourself and submit your track.

 ## Flight